ParamDeshpande/drone_parachute/README.md

 (The code can be written in any programming language of your choice)
 ```
 ## Code
+There are few versions of the code, please find the latest one in arduino_version.
+STM_32 mbed version is deprecated has memory overflow issues.
-find the cpp files in /src headers in /include.
+find the cpp files in /main headers in /include.

 ## Conditions
 To eject the parachute emission, we apply the condition that it must reach a certain speed (1.5 m/s) or more within a specified time interval (0.25 s)